-Sorafenib is used to treat advanced renal cell carcinoma (RCC; a type of cancer that begins in the kidneys).
-Sorafenib is also used to treat hepatocellular carcinoma (a type of liver cancer) that cannot be treated with surgery and a certain type of thyroid cancer that has spread to other parts of the body and cannot be treated with radioactive iodine.
+Sorafenib (brand name- Nexavar) is an FDA-approved treatment for advanced renal cell carcinoma (RCC; a type of cancer that begins in the kidneys).
+It is also used to treat hepatocellular carcinoma (a type of liver cancer) that cannot be treated with surgery and a certain type of thyroid cancer that has spread to other parts of the body and cannot be treated with radioactive iodine.

 Sorafenib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 Let us walk you through the key things you need to know about sorafenib.